-The period of study for full-time students and part-time students differs.
+The study period for full-time students and part-time students differs.
 Refer to the definition of Student.

-Postdoctoral research fellowship/fellows8
+Postdoctoral research fellowship/fellows13

-A postdoctoral research fellowship is either awarded to a host academic staff member (host academic) via a UFS research subcommittee or by an outside funding agency as part of a larger research grant; or it is awarded to a recent doctoral graduate by the relevant academic department, or as a result of an application for funding to an external funding body.
+A postdoctoral research fellowship is either awarded to a host academic staff member (host academic) via a UFS research subcommittee or by an outside funding agency as part of a larger research grant, or it is awarded by the relevant academic department to a recent doctoral graduate, or as a result of an application for funding to an external funding body.